Neue Rheinische Zeitung: Legacy

 In January 1850 Marx launched a new publication, a monthly magazine called Neue Rheinische Zeitung: Politsch-ökonomische Revue ("New Rhenish Newspaper: Politico-Economic Review").
 Edited in London and printed in Hamburg, the periodical managed only six issues before folding.

 The best-known content of the NRZ were a series of five articles on economics published by Marx in April 1849 — a series unfinished due to the suppression of the paper.
 First gathered under a single set of covers under the title Wage-labor and Capital in 1880, this material was subsequently revised by Engels in 1891 and frequently reprinted thereafter as an accessible popularization of Marxist economics.

 The great bulk of the journalism of Karl Marx and Frederick Engels in the NRZ became systematically accessible to an English readership only in 1977, with the publication of volumes 7, 8, and 9 of the Marx-Engels Collected Works.
 It was then that a total of 357 of the 422 articles contained therein were published in English for the first time.

 In 2005 an online newspaper calling itself Neue Rheinische Zeitung was established.

+Per the Marxist view of journalism, the Chinese Communist Party (CCP) considers Neue Rheinische Zeitung to be "the world’s first Marxist newspaper".